muhazziz/muschine/README.md

 * Dicoding Indonesia for providing the course, learning materials, and project guidelines
 * Universitas Muhammadiyah Jakarta for the inspiration and context of the project
 * Font Awesome for the icon library
-* Google Fonts for the typography options
+* Unicons for the typography options